 Despite this, the RM1 coin issued in 1989 still had the dollar sign ($) on it until 1993.
 Some changes take a while.

-Despite this, if you have these coins in your purse or somewhere around the house, you can still use it as legal tender, but only for payments up to RM2.
+Despite this, if you have these coins in your purse or somewhere around the house, you can still use it as legal tender - but only for payments up to RM2.
 The seller would probably get annoyed and maybe even refuse to accept it though.
-So maybe it’s best to hold onto them or exchange them at Bank Negara’s offices.
+So maybe it’s best to hold onto them or exchange them at the nearest bank.

-The Banknotes Have Had a New Signature On it For a Year Now
+4. Our Banknotes Have Had a New Signature On Them For a While Now

-If you take a look at the banknotes you have with you right now you can probably make out the signature of a Bank Negara Malaysia governor.
-If that signature is of a "Zeti Aziz", that’s because she’s the former governor of Bank Negara, who served for 16 years.
-A term that’s only the 2nd longest after Tun Ismail Mohd Ali who served for 18 years from 1962 to 1980.
-Which is pretty impressive since the average tenure is just 5 years.
+If you take a look at the banknotes you have with you right now you should be able to make out the signature of a Bank Negara Malaysia governor.
+If that signature is that of a "Zeti Aziz", that’s because she’s a former governor of Bank Negara who served for 16 years.
+Her term is only the second longest after Tun Ismail Mohd Ali, who served for 18 years from 1962 to 1980.
+That’s pretty impressive, since the average tenure is just 5 years.

-So since we have a new governor now, Datuk Muhammad bin Ibrahim, new banknotes issued from September 2016 will bear his signature.
-There is still very limited supply of those versions of banknotes at the time of writing, so not a lot of people are aware of this.
-In fact, the supply for these new notes is so limited, people are already selling them on ebay for a giant markup.
+Tan Sri Zeti Aziz was then replaced by a new governor, Tan Sri Muhammad bin Ibrahim, and new banknotes issued from September 2016 bore his signature.
+There is very limited supply of those versions of banknotes at the time of writing, so not a lot of people are aware of this.
+In fact, the supply for these notes is so limited, people are already selling them on eBay for a giant markup.
 This supply is getting even more limited now since Tan Sri Muhammad bin Ibrahim has already been replaced by Datuk Nor Shamsiah Mohd Yunus in June 2018.

 However, Kelantan’s own religious authority issued a statement saying they can’t use the dinars as legal tender as states don’t have the power to make their own currency.
-Right now you can still find people who hold on to these dinars since they’re made of gold and do have an actual value outside of its use as currency.
-Just don’t try to pay for ice-cream with them.
+Today, you can still find people who hold on to these dinars since they’re made of gold and have an actual value outside of its use as currency.
+Just don’t try to pay for ice cream with them.

 As it turns out, the history of our currency can be as rich and as interesting as the history of our food, music, and culture.
 Who would have thought?
-So remember, the next time you pull out your banknotes and coins that you’re holding an essential piece of Malaysia right in the palm of your hands.
+So remember, the next time you pull out your banknotes or coins, know that you’re holding essential pieces of Malaysian history right in the palm of your hands.